Program Highlights

 The Duke University Health System (DUHS) is a regional provider of health care services.

-It currently comprises three hospitals with 1,498 beds.
-An affiliation with the Durham Veterans Affairs Hospital (274 beds) provides additional training opportunities.
-Duke laboratories perform more than 7 million laboratory tests per year; over 50,000 surgical pathology cases and 48,000 cytology cases, and over 350 autopsies.
+DUHS comprises three hospitals with 1,498 beds.
+Its affiliation with the Durham Veterans Affairs Hospital (274 beds) provides additional training opportunities.
+Duke laboratories perform more than 7 million laboratory tests per year; over 60,000 surgical pathology cases and 48,000 cytology cases, and over 350 autopsies.

 In addition, DUHS provides a significant level of molecular pathology testing including flow cytometry, image analysis, molecular diagnostics, cytogenetics, etc. The Pathology Department is fully equipped with the most modern technology for diagnosis and research.
 The Seeley Mudd Library is also available located centrally in the medical complex.
 In addition, residents have 24-hour access to the Forbus Reading Room, which houses essential textbooks and ample study materials.
 Within the department, the residents have personal carrels and are provided with laptop computers and microscopes.